ObamaCare Subsidies

 If your year-end income exceeds 400% FPL, you will have to return the total amount of Advanced Premium Tax Credits you received.
 If you make too little to qualify for subsidies (less 100% FPL), then you should owe NOTHING (per the directions of form 8962 from which this table comes).
 That being said, if you know you are going to price out-of-cost assistance, make sure to update your Marketplace account.
 You might become eligible for a free or low-cost Medicaid plan if your state expanded Medicaid.

 TIP: See federal poverty level for more details.
-Make sure to refer to the current 8962 form for calculations each year at tax time (you can always use last year’s numbers for a general estimate).
+Always refer to the current 8962 form for exact calculations at tax time (you can use last year’s numbers as a general estimate).

 Apply For ObamaCare Subsidies Now

-Remember that subsidies are only available through ObamaCare’s health insurance marketplace.
-Make sure to check out your State’s Health Insurance Marketplace today.
+Subsidies are only available through ObamaCare’s health insurance marketplace.
+Check out your State’s Health Insurance Marketplace today.
 You can apply at any time to see if you qualify for cost assistance, but you have to enroll in a plan during each year’s annual open enrollment.

 Do I Qualify For Subsidies From ObamaCare?